donbright/font_to_svg/README.md

 To understand the usage, look at the files named 'example*.cpp' that come with the source code.
 You can output the bare svg path data, or a bunch of debugging information.

+Don't forget that some fonts have restrictive copyright licenses that forbid this type of conversion.
+You can use fonts from http://openfontlibrary.org If you want to be safe from accusations of copyright violation.

 ### Finding cool Unicode points